vpenso/libvirt-shell-functions/_docs/getting_started.md

+Make sure you have read the [Installation Instructions][1] carefully before you continue reading this document.

 # Getting Started

 The basic idea is to maintain a dedicated directory for each virtual machine and its configuration files (like the login credentials).
 Below you can see an example listing of such a virtual machine directory: